Taxation in New Zealand: ACC earner's levy

 All employees pay an earner's levy to cover the cost of non-work related injuries.
 It is collected by Inland Revenue on behalf of the Accident Compensation Corporation (ACC).

 The earner's levy is payable on salary and wages plus any other income that is subject to PAYE, for example overtime, bonuses or holiday pay.
 The levy is 1.39% for the year from 1 April 2017 to 31 March 2018.
 It is payable on income up to $124,053.

+Investment income

+New Zealand taxes investment returns via specific regimes instead of a comprehensive capital gains tax.

 Capital gains tax

-New Zealand does not have a capital gains tax.

 Profits made from frequent stock trading or from the purchase and sale of investment property within a certain period of time is deemed to be income — and subject to income tax.

 Profits made from trading cryptoassets are generally deemed to be income, although there may be exceptions — such as where crypto assets are purchased for their staking rewards.

+Interest and dividends

+Most interest and dividend payments incur Resident Withholding Tax (RWT) at the source.
+Portfolio Investment Entities (PIE) offer a tax cap of 28%, providing a potential structural benefit for individuals in the 33% and 39% tax brackets.

+Foreign Investment Funds (FIF)

+Residents holding over $50,000 in offshore equities generally enter the FIF regime.
+Taxpayers typically calculate liability using the Fair Dividend Rate (5% of the opening value) or the Comparative Value (actual total return) method.

+Property and intent

+The bright-line test taxes gains on residential property sold within a specific timeframe.
+For property acquired on or after 1 July 2024, this period is two years.
+Additionally, any asset bought with the specific intention of resale is subject to income tax on profit, regardless of the holding period.

+Additional Context: Trust tax alignment

+In April 2024, the government increased the trustee tax rate from 33% to 39%.
+This change aligns the trust rate with the top personal income tax bracket, aiming to reduce the use of trusts as a vehicle for income splitting and tax avoidance.